-There are three groups of people living with HIV in Brighton & Hove (82% are MSM / 9% heterosexual males / 9% heterosexual females).
-There is a core role for people living with HIV as community champions, particularly in communicating the aims and objectives of this strategy to, and in challenging stigma and discrimination in, the wider community across Brighton & Hove.
+There is a core role for all people living with HIV as community champions, particularly in communicating the aims and objectives of this strategy to, and in challenging stigma and discrimination in, the wider community across Brighton & Hove.

 People living with HIV have had a role in the development of this strategy, and it will be equally important for people living with HIV to have a voice in the development of the implementation plan and the delivery of the initiatives to achieve the goals, particularly as informed expert community advocates.